-You do not have to buy gap insurance from a dealer, you have several options to purchase your gap insurance if you decide to buy it when you purchase or lease a car.
+Did you know that you do not have to buy gap insurance from a dealer?
+You may have several options to purchase your gap insurance if you decide to buy it when you purchase or lease a car.
 Here's what you need to know.

 3 Options When Shopping for Gap Insurance on Your New Car

-- From your insurance company—most companies now offer gap insurance, always check the insurance company first.
+- From your insurance company—most companies offer gap insurance, so always check the insurance company first

 - From the dealership

-If you have a total loss, or someone steals your car and the value of your car is less than what you owe, you would owe the lienholder, bank or lessor the money out of your pocket, because your insurance policy only pays the actual value of the vehicle at the time of loss and not what you owe on it.
+If you have a total loss, or someone steals your car, and the value of your car is less than what you owe, you would owe the lienholder, bank, or lessor the money out of your pocket.
+This is because your insurance policy only pays the actual cash value of the vehicle at the time of an accident or claim, and not what you owe on it.

-Imagine you purchase or lease a car for $30,000.
-You finance the car over 7 years.
-During the term of the financing, you will be paying interest, so even though the car value is $30,000, you are really financing the value of the car plus whatever interest and fees get added to the financing or lease.
+For example, you purchase or lease a car for $30,000.
+You finance the car for over seven years.
+During the term of the financing, you will be paying interest, so even though the car's value is $30,000, you are really financing the value of the car plus whatever interest and fees get added to the financing or lease.
 Suppose that amount totals $35,000, just to keep things easy.
 So, you've agreed to pay $35,000 over seven years.
 Your car is only valued at $30,000.
 Your payments are about $420 per month.
 After a year and a half, you've paid off $7,560, and you still owe $27,440.
 You have a total loss, either because:

 Do You Have to Buy Gap Insurance?

-Many people get the sense that they have to purchase gap insurance, however you are not obligated to buy gap insurance as part of minimum car insurance requirements.
+Many people get the sense that they have to purchase gap insurance, but you are usually not obligated to buy gap insurance as part of minimum car insurance requirements.
 The exception is if you're leasing a vehicle.
 The terms of your lease agreement may require that you carry gap insurance.

 Check for the Gap Waiver Provision in a Lease Agreement

-Before you purchase gap insurance, make sure and check if you need it.
-Some agreements through finance companies or car leasing companies may have a Gap Waiver Provision that will forgive you for the gap between insurance payout, and the amount you owe.
+Before you purchase gap insurance, check whether you need it.
+Some agreements through finance companies or car leasing companies may already have an included "gap waiver provision" that will forgive you for the gap between insurance payout and the amount you owe.

-Do not assume you have a gap waiver provision, because not all contracts have this provision, but if you are lucky enough to have one, it makes a lot of sense to find out before wasting your money.
+Do not assume that you have a gap waiver provision, because not all contracts have such a provision, but if you are lucky enough to have one, it makes a lot of sense to find out before wasting your money.

-Some dealers and finance companies may "package" the gap insurance right in with your new car purchase or lease.
-Beware of this practice and make sure to get all the facts because it could cost you a lot more money.
+Some dealers and finance companies may "package" the gap insurance in with your new car purchase or lease.
+Beware of this practice, and make sure to get all the facts, because it could cost you a lot more money.

-By contacting your insurance agent and finding out the cost of adding gap insurance to your insurance policy, you would not be paying the interest like on a car loan and lease.
+By contacting your insurance agent and finding out the cost of adding gap insurance to your insurance policy, you would not be paying the interest like on a car loan or lease.

 If you think of it in these terms, there's a good chance you will be saving yourself a lot of money by choosing an option that does not work itself into your loan payments.